![]() |

 Models of Clock:

-This file contains time_point
+This file contains time_point specific classes and

 non-member functions.